yosefgoren/Octopus-Writer/README.md

 meant to enable more effective text editing, <br />
 particularly focusing on the expanding on the multiple selections (A.K.A cursors) feature of [Visual Studio Code](https://visualstudio.microsoft.com/).

-All interaction with the extensions is through the commands which the extension provides.<br />
+The extension provides a set of new commands commands which can be found with `Ctrl+Shift+P`.<br />
-The newly provided commands are not keybound by default but it is strongly recommended to keybind the more common ones.
+The provided commands are not keybound by default but it is strongly recommended to keybind the more common ones.

+Since this extension is mostly focused on manipulating multiple selections at once, it is recommended to first have a solid understanding of the multi-selection features that vscode already has:
+If you are looking to get started with the multi-selection feature;
+you can check out [this official documentation page](https://code.visualstudio.com/docs/editor/codebasics).
+There is also [this youtube tutorial](https://www.youtube.com/watch?v=E9vvELwvVG0) which might also be helpful for getting started with multi-selections.

 # The Captured Selections Stack
 The extension maintains a stack (list) of captured selections, these selections do not effect the editor until they are explicitly actiavted.<br />
 This stack can be manipulated using various commands detailed in [Selections Stack Manipulation](#selections-stack-manipulation).<br />

+Learning how to use all of the stack commands at once can be overwhelming.
-A good starting point to understand just the [Capture Selections](#capture-selections) and [Pop All Selections](#pop-all-selections) commands.
+A good starting point would be to understanding the [Capture Selections](#capture-selections) and [Pop All Selections](#pop-all-selections) commands.

 # Text Editor Interface
 Some of the commands which this extension provides, such as [Generate Selections](#generate-selections) and [Evaluate Selections](#evaluate-selections) receive